Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 What are some of the most common mistakes that runners make when training for a marathon?

 Some of the most common mistakes that runners make when training for a marathon include not training enough but more often than that it's a problem of training too much!!!
 Trying to do too much at once, running TOO HARD TOO OFTEN and eating poorly and the "I'll just burn it off" attitude.
-Making sure that you train for both your short and long distances is key to preventing injuries during marathon training.
+Don't neglect the benefits of easy runs!
+Make sure that you train for both your short and long distances is key to preventing injuries during marathon training.
 Endurance, speed, strength, and flexibility are all important facets of marathon training, and it's crucial to focus on each part gradually in order to avoid injury.
 Also, runners who don't take care of their bodies by eating junk food or not drinking enough water during their training breaks are likely to suffer from fatigue and other health complications later on.
 Oh... and SLEEEEEEEEEP!!!
 Sleep is so important that you have this as a real focus area!

 Do interval runs work well as part of my marathon training schedule?

 Interval training is a great way to boost your endurance, your overall speed and help you improve your running form whilst training for a marathon.
 You can do interval runs in many ways: timed intervals, repeated strides, progression runs, hills.
 Timed intervals are the better option if you want to increase your speed and improve your time for running a marathon, and as you get closer to race day, you should be putting more emphasis on practising your goal race pace over longer intervals.
-You can give my 4-week speed development plan a go for free here, ideal for the very start of your marathon plan to set your base pace!

 Should you do strength training for a marathon?

 First and foremost, plenty of EASY running!
 Around 80% of your week should be made up of easy runs.
 The rest of your marathon training plan should include long runs, tempo runs, and hill sprints.
 Long runs are the best way to improve your endurance the longest and can also help you build up a tolerance for fatigue resistance.
 Tempo runs are good for building speed and strength while marathon training.
-Hill sprints will help you improve your aerobic capacity (the ability of your body to use oxygen) while training for a marathon.
+Hill running training will help you improve your aerobic capacity (the ability of your body to use oxygen) while training for a marathon.
 But ultimately, overall consistency is the key!

 Should you do cross training such as cycling when training for your marathon?